sogebot/sogeBot/README.md

 * **auto volume normalization** of videos played through songs system
 * **trimming** music videos in playlist
 * **WebPanel**
+* soundboard widget - place your mp3s to /public/dist/soundboard/ to customize
 * _more to come_

 #### Prerequisites